ISCT 2026: CAR-T Scientific Signature Series Event

 08:45–09:45 Session I

-This session will focus on the mechanistic foundations of CAR T cell therapy in autoimmune disease, emphasizing immune reset, durability of response despite short CAR T persistence, and insights gained from non-responders.
-Discussion will compare CD19-only, BCMA-only, and combinatorial CAR approaches, with an emphasis on conceptual understanding rather than disease-specific programs.
+This session will focus on the mechanistic and clinical foundations of CAR T therapy in autoimmune diseases, highlighting immune reset, durability of response despite limited CAR T persistence, and lessons from nonresponders.
+Discussion will compare CD19-only, BCMA-only, and combinatorial approaches, emphasizing conceptual understanding rather than disease-specific programs.
+Participants will also explore how CAR T could extend across multiple autoimmune indications, considering disease heterogeneity, patient populations, and potential clinical impact.

 Key Learning Objectives: